Community Outreach

 Fill The Bowl Food Drive Presented by Texas Mutual Insurance Company

-For the 2022 season, roughly 43,000 pounds of food (51,450 meals) were donated to the San Antonio Food Bank and provided to those facing hunger in the San Antonio area.
+Last year, roughly 43,000 pounds of food (51,450 meals) were donated to the San Antonio Food Bank and provided to those facing hunger in the San Antonio area.
+For the 2023 season, fans will receive a complimentary ticket to the Valero Alamo Bowl in exchange for every $30 or 30 items donated to the San Antonio Food Bank on game day.

 Youth Support